Louis-Bagot/RL_Lab/lab_session3/Instructions.md

 3) Q-Learning.

 The lab is divided in 2 parts, the first part will not be graded.
 The second part of the lab will be.
-We have included 2 small examples of gym:- gym_intro.py :- a small example of how to load 2 different envs. you are encouraged to explore them. gym_taxi.py :- a taxi grid world that randomly choses an action.
+We have included 2 small examples of gym:- <br>
+gym_intro.py :- a small example of how to load 2 different envs. you are encouraged to explore them. gym_taxi.py :- a taxi grid world that randomly choses an action.